 Cowl neck sweaters are the looser, more laid-back cousin of the turtleneck.
 You get the warmth around your neck, but the style is a little more casual and trendy.
 Plus, the cowl neck is a little more versatile since it can be worn even on milder days.

-Add one of these cowl neck sweater knitting patterns to your wardrobe for just the right amount of warmth and style.
+Add one of these cowl neck sweater knitting patterns to your wardrobe.

 Photo via Patty Lyons

 If you can knit and purl, you can stitch this gorgeous herringbone.
 The cowl neck is made from the same herringbone stitch as the body of the sweater, giving it plenty of texture.
 There’s warmth in the sleeves, too; the snugness of the ribbed stitch is enough to shield your arms from the cold.‘

 If you’re looking for a loose sweater that’s ideal for lounging around, try this pattern.
 It features a textured yoke and cowl in eight different sizes with 3″ – 6″ of positive ease that will make you want to curl up by the fire on freezing cold days.

 Photo via Melara

 An open lace stitch keeps the cowl neck of this sweater light and airy.
 The lacy cowl has enough drape for multiple style options, like pushing the cowl over to one side or even over both shoulders.

 Knitting this sweater with a fingering-weight yarn gives it a lot of movement, especially in the cowl neck.
 The built-in thumb holes allow you to keep your hands warm without toting around a pair of gloves.